lopezleandro03/azd-devcenter/README.md

 ![Diagram](./assets/azure-deployment-environments-diagram.png)

+Learn more about the [key concepts for Azure Deployment Environments](https://learn.microsoft.com/en-us/azure/deployment-environments/overview-what-is-azure-deployment-environments).

 ## Overview

 A deployment environment is a preconfigured collection of Azure resources deployed in predefined subscriptions.
 Azure governance is applied to those subscriptions based on the type of environment, such as sandbox, testing, staging, or production.

 With Azure Deployment Environments, your platform engineer can enforce enterprise security policies and provide a curated set of predefined infrastructure as code (IaC) templates.

-> Note: Azure Deployment Environments currently supports only Azure Resource Manager (ARM) templates and Terraform (Private Preview)
+> Note: Azure Deployment Environments currently supports only Azure Resource Manager (ARM) templates and Terraform (Private Preview).

-Learn more about the [key concepts for Azure Deployment Environments](https://learn.microsoft.com/en-us/azure/deployment-environments/overview-what-is-azure-deployment-environments).

 This repo uses the Azure Developer CLI to bootstrap a DevCenter resource with the minimun configuration required to start using Azure Deployment Environments.
 That includes: